 Do I need a health declaration?

-Your health and that of your fellow travellers is what we consider to be the most important thing.
-That is why we ask every traveller to complete a health declaration and bring it along.
+Everyone's health is what we consider to be the most important thing.
+That is why we ask every traveller aged 13 and over to complete a health declaration and bring it along.

 Face masks, distancing and hand washing